ms264556/Hackery/pages/ExtractRuckusAdminUserPass.md

 ## Bash script (using Python)

-Paste this script into a shell, to create the extraction function:-
+Paste this script into a bash shell, to create the extraction function:-
 ```bash
 function ruckus_getadmin {
 RUCKUS_BAK="$1" python3 - <<END